Property account information

 Property tax notices for the current year are mailed to property owners during the third week of May.
 Property taxes are due and payable on the first business day in July each year.
 You are responsible for the taxes on your property, even if you have not received a tax notice.

 A penalty of 10% is applied to outstanding current year taxes at the close of business on the due date.
-Ensure that you claim your home owner grant by the property tax due date to avoid a 10% penalty on this outstanding amount.
+Ensure that you claim your home owner grant each year to avoid a 10% penalty on this outstanding amount.
 More